timm/gold/doc/00intro.md

 ## Superheros make Great Stories

-Superheroes tell a great story-- in their code.
+Superheroes:

+- Use document to explain their code.
+- Use test cases to let other people check, maintain, and extend their code.
+  Also, some (small) subset of the tests are actually "demos" that show off an insightful and exciting feature of the code.
+- Use on-line version control systems so everyone can access their work, then update it with better versions.

+Why?

+Well, superheroes make for great stories.
+While superheroes rarely boast, other people eagerly tell the story of their accomplishments.
+The story of a software superhero is written into code.
+People are most eager to
+share code that  tells a  super-heroic story of defeating some hard problem, in an elegant and inspiring manner.
-They know that reading code should be insight and  inspiring and make you race to grab a keyboard (so you can try out that idea for yourself).
+Reading code is be insight and  inspiring and makes you race to grab a keyboard (so you can try out that idea for yourself).

 These stories-in-code are exciting stories.
 They have a purpose, a mission.
 They attack a problem,  clearly show were that attack fails or succeeds,